The Order of the Stick: Commentary on role-playing games

 The comic occasionally directly comments on current events in the roleplaying game industry by the inclusion of characters that represent the participants.
 In the last three comics to appear in Dragon, the OOTS members encounter a green dragon that serves as a self-identified allegorical figure for the magazine itself.
 The dragon recounts the magazine's long history, complete with representations of its various publishers, including a wizard of the coast and Mr. Potato Head (the signature toy of Wizards of the Coast's corporate parent, Hasbro).
 In the final issue, the dragon escapes the wizard of the coast's lawyers by flying through a room featuring characters from many of the comics that have appeared in Dragon over the years, such as Wormy, Knights of the Dinner Table, and What's New with Phil & Dixie, before the OOTS characters directly thank the dragon for its long years of service.
 This theme was employed again when a character in the online strip voiced Burlew's eulogy to D&D co-creator Gary Gygax immediately after his death was announced.
-The memorial comic was widely cited among websites covering Gygax's death.Jackson, Steve.
-Daily Illuminator: Gary Gygax, March 5, 2008.
-Retrieved March 8, 2008.
+The memorial comic was widely cited among websites covering Gygax's death.
 Burlew created a similar tribute strip for D&D co-creator Dave Arneson after his death.